pydio/pydio-doc-admin-guide/2_running_cells_in_production/3_run_behind_a_proxy.md

 ### More details

-- See your detailed article in the [Knowledge Base](en/docs/kb/client-applications/setup-cells-server-cellssync).
+- See our detailed article in the [Knowledge Base](en/docs/kb/client-applications/setup-cells-server-cellssync).